DataDog/integrations-core/lacework/README.md

 ## Overview

-Collect
+Collect Lacework Logs or Events.

 ## Setup

-Requires no setup on Datadog.
+All configuration happens on Lacework Dashboard.
+Find details on how to set it up in [documentation][1]

 ### Installation

-No additional installation is needed on your server.
+No installation is needed on your server.

-### Configuration

-All configuration takes place on Lacework dashboard.

 ## Data Collected

 ### Metrics

-Lacework does not not collect metrics
+This Lacework integration does not not collect metrics

 ### Service Checks

-Lacework does not include any service checks.
+This Lacework intgeration does not include any service checks.

 ### Logs